aelefebv/fluorophore_rotational_diffusion_GPU/README.md

 # Simulations of rotational diffusion ("tumbling") of fluorophores
 This repo contains GPU-accelerated code for modeling tumbling of fluorophores.
 This code supports our recent paper, "From cameras to confocal to cytometry: measuring tumbling rates is a general way to reveal protein binding."
+Read the publication here: https://andrewgyork.github.io/tumbling_is_general

 ## Citation:
 If you use this code in your research, please cite the following paper: